Switch-to.eu

 Conclusion

 Congratulations!
 You've successfully migrated from Google Drive to Nextcloud.
-You now have control over your data while still enjoying powerful file storage and sharing capabilities.
+You now have greater control over your data, improved privacy, and are supporting digital sovereignty principles.

 Found an issue or want to improve this guide?